Vortigern

 a prime region for the worship of Germanus, or rather the

 local saint St Harmon or Garmon.
-Garmon
+Garmon place-names

-be found in Radnorshire, Montgomeryshire and
+Radnorshire, Montgomeryshire and Carnarvonshire, and even

-Carnarvonshire, and even in south Wales.
-It may not cause
+in south Wales.
+It may not cause wonder that a Garmon

-wonder that a Garmon place-name accompanies almost every
+place-name accompanies almost every candidate for the

-candidate for the elusive Caer Guorthegirn.
-It
+elusive Caer Guorthegirn.
+It seems therefore

-Bennli was intended to explain the place-name of Foel
+to explain the place-name of Foel Fenlli, not far distant

-is it also meant to denote that Benlli IS Vortigern?
+denote that Benlli IS Vortigern?

 Vortigern/Benlli